Posts Tagged ‘Noem’

 — Homeland Security Director Kristi Noem, taking a break from posing as an ICE agent, took her family out for Easter dinner at a restaurant in downtown Washington, D.C.
 While she and her family were eating dinner, a thief stole her purse, which contained Noem’s driver’s license, medication, apartment keys, passport, DHS access badge, makeup bag, blank checks, and about $3,000 in cash.

 The Secret Service, which provides security for Noem, reviewed security camera footage at the Capital Burger restaurant and saw an unknown white male wearing a medical mask steal her bag.
 The key words here are “National Security Director” and “Secret Service.”
 Don’t you feel more secure?
 Noem said the cash was to pay for dinner and Easter gifts.
 Really?
 A burger restaurant?
 Easter dinner?
 Nobody’s watching her purse?
-You’re not in Wyoming anymore, Madam Secretary.
+You’re not in South Dakota anymore, Madam Secretary.

 — Pete Hegseth (yup, him again), was reported to have shared details of that surprise March 15 military strike against Houthis in Yemen on a second group chat on Signal, a group including his wife, brother and personal lawyer.
 The details were reportedly the same as those contained in another group chat on the same day over the same unsecure site.
 This group, unlike the first group, which was created by the White House security advisor and mistakenly included the editor of the Atlantic magazine, was created by Hegseth himself.
 In addition to his wife, it included about a dozen other people from his personal and professional inner circle in January, before his confirmation as defense secretary and was named “Defense | Team Huddle,” according to a report in The New York Times.